Youth basketball coaches can accomplish many things with their players before games. It can be the difference between winning and losing a close game.

 By letting your players know that this is important to you will make it important to them.
 Your area of focus should tie to your practice plan for the week before the game.

-For the area of focus, coaches might provide a few tips.
+Coaches might provide a few tips for the area of focus.
 For example, if the area of focus is rebounding, a coach might demonstrate the boxing-out technique.
-A coach might speak to attitude, e.g., “Sometimes it’s the player who wants the ball more.”
-Some players might respond to technique improvements and others might respond to attitude challenges.
+A coach might also speak to attitude, e.g., “Sometimes it’s the player who wants the ball more.”
+Some players might respond to technique improvements, and others might respond to attitude challenges.

 3.)
 Share a life lesson

 When the season is completed, coaches don’t want to look back and realize that they’ve only taught basketball to their players.
-At young and impressionable ages, coaches need to take advantage of this time to teach bigger life lessons.
+At young and impressionable ages, coaches must take advantage of this time to teach bigger life lessons.

 Share with the team a short story that emphasizes the value of practice and hard work, the importance of playing together as a team, or some other key learning that goes beyond just hoops.